- Oops!Something went wrong.Please try again later.

 Insider Ownership of Freehill Mining

 For a common shareholder, it is worth checking how many shares are held by company insiders.
 I reckon it's a good sign if insiders own a significant number of shares in the company.
-It appears that Freehill Mining insiders own 21% of the company, worth about AU$5.8m.
-This level of insider ownership is good but just short of being particularly stand-out.
-It certainly does suggest a reasonable degree of alignment.
+It appears that Freehill Mining insiders own 33% of the company, worth about AU$12m.
+We've certainly seen higher levels of insider ownership elsewhere, but these holdings are enough to suggest alignment between insiders and the other shareholders.

 So What Does This Data Suggest About Freehill Mining Insiders?

-It's certainly positive to see the recent insider purchase.
-We also take confidence from the longer term picture of insider transactions.
-But we don't feel the same about the fact the company is making losses.
+It is good to see the recent insider purchase.
+And an analysis of the transactions over the last year also gives us confidence.
+However, we note that the company didn't make a profit over the last twelve months, which makes us cautious.
 Insiders likely see value in Freehill Mining shares, given these transactions (along with notable insider ownership of the company).
 While we like knowing what's going on with the insider's ownership and transactions, we make sure to also consider what risks are facing a stock before making any investment decision.
-Be aware that Freehill Mining is showing 7 warning signs in our investment analysis, and 4 of those are significant...
+For example, Freehill Mining has 3 warning signs (and 1 which is a bit concerning) we think you should know about.

-Of course Freehill Mining may not be the best stock to buy.
-So you may wish to see this free collection of high quality companies.
+But note: Freehill Mining may not be the best stock to buy.
+So take a peek at this free list of interesting companies with high ROE and low debt.

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.